 A chainsaw is one of the most dangerous tools you can use.
 Even the most careful users face the threat of kickbacks or slips that can bring the chain into contact with the body.
 When chainsaw injuries do occur, the bulk of them are leg injuries.
 That’s why a good pair of chainsaw chaps is important for keeping your legs safe while giving you good mobility while working on a job site or around the yard.

 These invaluable pants cover either the front of the legs or consist of tough materials such as denier polyester to prevent the chainsaw blade from cutting through the material and into your leg.
-They also feature Kevlar and ballistic cores that serve as an extra stopgap to clog the chainsaw and bring it to an immediate stop should the blade breach the pants’ outer layer.
+They often also use Kevlar and ballistic cores that serve as an extra stopgap to clog the chainsaw and bring it to an immediate stop should the blade breach the pants’ outer layer.